gpac/zenbuild/README.md

 # ZenBuild

-ZenBuild is a one-shot component-level build-system, aimed at easing the build of free software projets.
+ZenBuild is a one-shot component-level build-system, aimed at easing the build of free software projects.
 It also aims at making cross-building seamless.

 Syntax